junbro1016/deception-detection/README.md

  ## 1. Code Description 📝
 ### synthetic-data-generation.ipynb
 This script is designed for generating synthetic conversation data, specifically focusing on dialogues between an investigator and a suspect.
 Note that I refered to [official guidance of LangChain](https://python.langchain.com/docs/use_cases/data_generation) for this stage.
-Below is an explanation of the different sections and functionalities within the script:
+Below is a brief explanation of the different sections and functionalities within the script:
   1. **Loading Dataset and Preparing Prompt**: The script loads a dataset from a CSV file named `contradicts.csv`.
 This file lists two contradictory sentences and was used to include contradictory sentences in the suspect's speech.
 (We obtained the data from [here](https://www.kaggle.com/datasets/athu1105/contradiction-detection?select=train.csv)) Next, the code defines classes and configurations necessary for generating synthetic data.
 It sets up a template for generating conversation between an investigator and a suspect.
 This includes defining the conversation structure, the types of lying signals (`IH_A`, `IH_B`, `VE`, `LM`, `TP`), and example prompts illustrating how each type of lying signals is used.
   2. **Synthetic Data Generation**: This section utilizes an OpenAI model (GPT-3.5-turbo) through the LangChain library to generate synthetic conversation data based on the constructed templates.
   3. **Preprocessing**: Remove the lying siganl tags from the conversation script to build train dataset.